seba-1511/specialists/paper/paper.md

 ('0.3906', 'kmeans', 'standard', 6)
 -->

-# Conclusion and Futur Work
+# Conclusion and Future Work
 <!--
 Larger dataset (as in Hinton Dark Knowledge and self informed or imagenet) would lead to better results, because we can afford to take images without